Hornbill-Docs/servicemanager-config/servicemanager-config/administration/hai.md

 ### Text Assist
 Text assist combined with snippets or used withing a workflow and passing in variables can pass any data a user has selected to pass to OpenAI, nothing is sent automatically.
-In the case of snippets, when the snippet is selected the analayst will see the data before the text is passed as part of the prompt when using Text Assist after a snippet.
+In the case of snippets, when the snippet is selected the analyst will see the data before the text is passed as part of the prompt when using Text Assist after a snippet.

 ### Sentiment Analysis
 When using sentiment analysis for a request the following data from the request you are in is processed: